Q-hackathon/Exxeta_Q-Hack2025/README.md

   - Architectural diagram showing how multi-agent AI connects consultants and projects
   - Demonstration of the prototype in action
   - Future roadmap and potential extension of the solution
   - (optional) Cloud deployment

-### 🧰 Resources Provided
+### 🧰 Provided Resources

 - Access to cloud computing resources (AWS or Azure) for hosting and running the application
 - Access to consultant profile and project description samples
 - Mentoring sessions with experts in AI, cloud computing, and business process automation

+### 🏆 Additional Prizes for Challenge Winner

+The winner of our challenge will meet us in person in one of our offices